wizo06/japanese/docs/Basic Grammar/sentence-structures.md

 </table>

 !!! question "Why is it important to make the distinction between the two structures?"
-    Understanding the relationship and distinction between these two structures is the key to understanding the difference between the particle 「は」 and the particle 「が」, which a lot of Japanese learners struggle with.
-We will have a more in-depth look at particles in a later section.
+    English is a subject-prominent language, but Japanese is a topic-prominent language.
+This difference in prominence is one of the reasons why a lot of people who learn Japanese whose native language is English, struggle to understand the difference between the particle 「は」 and the particle 「が」.
+We will learn more about particles in a later section.